dannyYassine/vuex-objectify/.docs/guide/usage.md

 ## Usage

-You can start using `vuex-objectivity` anywhere in your application:
+You can start using `vuex-objectify` anywhere in your application:

 ```javascript
 import { dispatches, commits, getters } from 'vuex-objectify';